syncfusion-content/maui-docs/MAUI/PDF-Viewer/Ink-Eraser.md

 {% endhighlight %}
 {% endtabs %}

-N> When the AnnotationMode is InkEraser, only the ink annotations will be erased.
+N> When the [AnnotationMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationMode) is `InkEraser`, only the ink annotations will be erased.
 Other types of annotations will not be erased.